aknight2015/Creative-Writting/D&D/Cursed Legacy.md

 So, by sheer luck I got an ad for a AI RPG generator for DMs.
 So I was able to input my conundrum and it gave me a workable answer.
 Kas is doing this to amass enough power to finish his masters work.

+Okay.
+So I figured THIS part out.
+Kas has the help of a hag.
+The owner of the Moon-Touched blade chased her out of her territory because of the call of the abandoned church that was in her swamp.
+More on the church in a moment.
+Because she was chased out Kas approached her and she agreed to help him in exchange for her territory back.
+She doesn't know that Kas arranged for her to be chased out.

+Now, the church.
+Kas placed the blade in the church knowing the druid would be lured to it due to the fact that the hag was corrupting the environment.
+Durring the confrontation the eldritch horror that once inhabited the church begins speaking to the druid.

+The nothic remains a conundrum.

 ---

 ### The Artifacts